JigneshRaval/simple-blog/src/pages/javascript/get-closest-element.md

     	</div>
     </div>

-In this example, when someone clicks an `.accordion-toggle` link, I want to get the `.accordion` element, but I don’t neccessarily know how many nested `div`’s will be in the markup.
+In this example, when someone clicks an `.accordion-toggle` link, I want to get the `.accordion` element, but I don't neccessarily know how many nested `div`'s will be in the markup.

 Creating a helper function [#](#creating-a-helper-function)
 -----------------------------------------------------------

 To do this, we can setup a `for` loop to climb up the DOM.
-On each loop, we’ll grab the element’s `.parentNode` and see if it has our selector.
-If it doesn’t, we’ll jump to the next `.parentNode` and repeat.
+On each loop, we'll grab the element's `.parentNode` and see if it has our selector.
+If it doesn't, we'll jump to the next `.parentNode` and repeat.

-First, let’s setup a helper function.
+First, let's setup a helper function.

     var getClosest = function () {
     	// Code goes here...
     };

-Next, let’s create our loop.
+Next, let's create our loop.

     var getClosest = function (elem) {
     	for ( ; elem && elem !== document; elem = elem.parentNode ) {